 - Optional – food coloring, 4-5 drops

-- In a large bowl combine glue and shaving cream, mix well.
+- In a large mixing bowl combine glue and shaving cream, mix well.

 - Add food coloring if you want to a mix again until well combined.

-- Add contact solution and work it into the slime mixture with your spoon and then with your hands well until it is not sticky any longer.
+- Squeeze contact solution and work it into the slime mixture with your spoon and then with your hands well until it is not sticky any longer.

-- Add additional contact solution very slowly if you want to further reduce the stickiness.
+- Put in additional contact solution very slowly if you want to further reduce the stickiness.

 - Best if kept in air tight containers like these so it stays soft as long as possible.

-- How to make ice cream at home using 2 bags
+- This is how to make ice cream at home using 2 bags which is oh so fun for all ages

 - Kool Aid paint is a fun and safe activity